JacquesN1/Game-Behaviour/README.txt

-To run got to Game folder' and select New Unity Project.exe
+To run go to Game folder' and select New Unity Project.exe

 controls:
 .Movement: arrow keys & W,S,A,D